-(3) Section 17(3) of the Act shall apply to any particulars given to a purchaser by the seller of seeds, being particulars indicate a day (not being more than 21 days after the delivery of the seeds to the purchaser) and a reasonable time on that day at which a sample of the seeds may be taken in the presence of himself or his representative and the purchaser shall afford to the seller reasonable facilities for that purpose.
+(3) Section 17(3) of the Act shall apply to any particulars given to a purchaser by the seller of seeds, being particulars given or after delivery to him of the seeds, give to the seller written notice of his intention and thereupon the seller may indicate a day (not being more than 21 days after delivery of the seeds to the purchaser) and a reasonable time on that day at which a sample of the seeds may be taken in the presence of himself or his representative and the purchaser shall afford to the seller reasonable facilities for that purpose.

-(4) A purchaser who intends to obtain a test of seeds for the purposes of section 17(3) of the Act shall, not more than failed to appoint such a day and time, on a day not more than 28 days after delivery of the seeds to the purchaser, the purchaser or his representative may, and if the seller or his representative is present, shall take a sample of seeds.
-Such sample shall be taken and divided by the purchaser or his representative into two parts in sample shall be taken and divided by the purchaser or his representative into two parts in accordance with the requirements contained in Part I of Schedule 5, each part being of at least the appropriate minimum weight specified in Part II of

-10 days after delivery to him of the seeds, give to the seller written notice of his intention and thereupon the seller may tested and the other part delivered or tendered to the seller or his representative or, if he or his representative was not present when the sample was taken, sent to him by post.
+(4) A purchaser who intends to obtain a test of seeds for the puposes of section 17(3) of the Act shall, not more than 10 days to appoint such a day and time, on a day not more than 28 days after delivery of the seeds to the purchaser, the purchaser or his representative may, and if the seller or his representative is present shall, take a sample of the seeds.
+Such sample shall be taken and divided by the purchaser or his representative into two parts in accordance with the requirements contained in Part I of be sent to the Chief Officer of an official seed testing station for the purpose of being tested and the other part delivered or tendered to the seller or his representative or, if he or his representative was not present when the sample was taken, sent to him by post.

-(5) On the day and at the time appointed by the seller in accordance with paragraph (4)above or, if the seller shall have
+(5) On the day and at the time appointed by the seller in accordance with paragraph (4) above or, if the seller shall have failed